CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-haproxy.md

 ### Support
 * For issues related to deploying HAProxy, accessing the deployed software, please visit the [HAProxy Website](//www.haproxy.org/#supp)
-* For issues related to cloud infrastructure (VM's, network, etc), or is you experience a problem deploying any Blueprint or Script Package, please open a CenturyLink Cloud Support ticket by emailing [help@ctl.io](mailto:help@ctl.io) or [through the CenturyLink Cloud Support website](//t3n.zendesk.com/tickets/new).
+* For issues related to cloud infrastructure (VM's, network, etc), or is you experience a problem deploying any Blueprint or Script Package, please open a Lumen Cloud Support ticket by emailing [help@ctl.io](mailto:help@ctl.io) or [through the Lumen Cloud Support website](//t3n.zendesk.com/tickets/new).